 Xiaomi and three of its subsidiaries have been sued by the Yulong Computer Communications Technology (Shenzhen) Co.
-Ltd that is a subsidiary of Coolpad Group.
-The defendants on this patent violation case are Xiaomi Technology, Xiaomi Communications Technology, the first branch of Xiaomi Co.
+Ltd, a Coolpad Group subsidiary.
+The defendants in this patent violation case are Xiaomi Technology, Xiaomi Communications Technology, the first branch of Xiaomi Co.
 Ltd Shenzhen, and Shenzhen Tongtianda Electronics Co.
 Ltd.

 As per the lawsuit, Yulong claimed that Xiaomi produced, promised to sell, and sold products that violated the following three patents: